 The Good Catch

 The Good Catch is a scouse success story.
-When four siblings left university and decided to follow in the tradition of their parents who ran a Formby chippy they can’t have been prepared for the outcome.
+When four siblings decided to follow in the tradition of their parents who ran a Litherland chippy they can’t have been prepared for the outcome.
 National awards and seven branches on, it’s fair to say their foray into frying has been a success.
 Expect sustainable fish and fluffy Maris Piper chips cooked to perfection and served with homemade tartare sauce.
-You can even get a gluten free fish supper every Monday.
+You can even get a gluten free fish supper every Monday and Tuesday.

 Don’t be misled by the unassuming nature of this little shop on a terraced street in Walton, Byrnes is a Liverpool institution.
 The fishcake recipe here hasn’t changed since the shop opened in 1932 and for decades they’ve been serving up fish suppers to hungry hoards.
 The fruity curry sauce is the favourite accompaniment here – just don’t turn up expecting it on a Saturday or Sunday as the Byrnes take a well-earned break at the weekends.